Labannya22/COIT20265/ml_models_syed_rubaiyat/README.md

 **File:** [Isolation_Forest_Model_Rubaiyat.ipynb](https://github.com/Labannya22/COIT20265/blob/main/ml_models_syed_rubaiyat/Isolation_Forest_Model_Rubaiyat.ipynb)

+The model implementation can be viewed and executed in Google Colab: [Open Model Notebook in Google Colab](https://colab.research.google.com/drive/1FoZumclAwmI9JTq9dcmauGnfdot3JXDw)

 The Isolation Forest model was trained using normal network traffic.
 Six model configurations were compared using separate training, calibration and development data.

 IF-2 was selected as the final configuration based on its ROC-AUC and PR-AUC performance.
 The official UNSW-NB15 test set was kept separate during model selection and was only used for the final evaluation.